Types Of Therapies For Anxiety Disorders

 Therapy options and exposure therapy for anxiety

 If you feel anxiety negatively impacts your life, you may benefit from therapy.
-Although the five forms of therapy described above can be effective in treating anxiety, they are not your only options for therapy.
+Although the five forms of therapy described above can be effective for treating anxiety, they are not your only options for therapy.
 One specific option is exposure therapy, which involves gradually facing the situations or thoughts that trigger your anxiety, helping to reduce your fearful response over time.

-When looking for a provider, you can ask your doctor for a referral or do an online search for therapists in your area.
+When looking for a therapist, you can ask your doctor for a referral or do an online search for therapists in your area.
 If you struggle to afford treatment or can't find a therapist you connect with in your city, you can also try online therapy.

 Takeaway